andydevs/touch-control-demo/README.md

     $ grunt serve

-Webpack emits build outputs to the `public` directory.
-The javascript and scss (this boilerplate uses SCSS) files are in the `app` directory, with the SCSS files being in `style`.
-The `pages` directory contains the html pages for the website, and the `assets` directory contains images, fonts, and other assets and resources for the website.
-Webpack automatically copies these files into the website directory.

 `grunt serve` will automatically open the built page in a web browser and start watching for changes in any of these files.
 It will automatically rebuild the files if any changes occur.
-Due to the structure of this boilerplate (namely the html pages being copied over every build), the web browser will need to refresh the webpage a couple times for it to update with the changes.
+Due to the structure of this boilerplate (namely the html pages being copied over every build), you may need to fully reload the webpage a couple times for it to update with the changes.